git-town/git-town/docs/DEVELOPMENT.md

 Git repository created by the test, add the step `And inspect the repo`.
 The test runner will pause and print the path of the test workspace.
 You can `cd` into that path in a separate terminal window and inspect the repos there.
 The developer's repo is in the `repo` folder.
-The dev repo is in the `origin` folder.
+The remote repo (that would normally be on GitHub) is in the `origin` folder.

 To see all commit SHAs of the repo, add the `And inspect the commits` step.